Australian travellers of all ages and backgrounds have been victims of scams overseas.

 In a massage or tea ceremony scam, you may be approached in public.
 You're invited for a massage, to a teahouse service, or to practise English at a nearby café or bar.

 After the services have been provided, you will be given an inflated bill.
-You will not be allowed to leave until the bill is paid.
+You won't be allowed to leave until the bill is paid.

 Some Australians have been violently assaulted.